-Report: Korean EV firm buys SsangYong for £187 million | Autocar
+Report: Korean EV firm buys Ssangyong for £187 million | Autocar

-Troubled Korean SUV manufacturer Ssangyong has reportedly been acquired by Edison Motors, a relatively young EV manufacturer, for the equivalent of just £187 million.
+Troubled Korean SUV manufacturer Ssangyong has reportedly been acquired by youthful EV company Edison Motors for the equivalent of just £187 million.

 The widely reported acquisition comes after a long period of financial trouble for Ssangyong.
 Majority shareholder Mahindra & Mahindra had been seeking to sell its 75% stake since June 2020, having cancelled all further investment two months prior to that.